Best productivity Chrome extensions for 2026: quick answer

 1. TabGroup Vault (best overall tab manager)

-TabGroup Vault fits people who already organize work with Chrome tab groups and want an independent restore point.
-Chrome has native tab groups, and Google says tab group changes are automatically saved and synced when history and tabs sync is enabled.
+TabGroup Vault is for people who already sort work into Chrome tab groups and want a restore point outside Chrome's own saved groups.
+Google says tab group changes are automatically saved and synced when history and tabs sync is enabled.
 Closed groups can be reopened from the bookmarks bar or Tab groups menu.

 TabGroup Vault